input-output-hk/catalyst-ci/docs/src/guides/languages/rust.md

 #### Builder steps

-1. First step of `builder` target is to prepare a Rust environment via `+installer` target, which is called in `SETUP` FUNCTION.
+1. First step of `+builder` target is to prepare a Rust environment via `+installer` target, which is called in `+SETUP` FUNCTION.
-The `installer` target installs necessary tools for `+rust-base` target and copies common scripts and standardized Rust configs.
+The `+installer` target installs necessary tools for `+rust-base` target and copies common scripts and standardized Rust configs.
-The `rust-base` provides a base Rustup build environment.
+The `+rust-base` provides a base Rustup build environment.
-  It installs necessary
-packages, including development libraries and tools.
+It installs necessary packages, including development libraries and tools.
 Clippy linter, LLVM tools for generating code coverage, and nightly toolchain are installed.
 2. Next step is to copy source code of the project.
 Note that you need to copy only needed files for Rust build process,